Sarah Megan Thomas: Career

-Film and television

 Thomas wrote, produced, and starred in the 2012 film Backwards, a rowing-centered romance with James Van Der Beek in which Thomas plays an Olympic hopeful who fails to make it to compete in the rowing at the Summer Olympics and returns home instead to coach on the Schuylkill River.
-The film used footage from the actual The Stotesbury Regatta, the world's oldest high school rowing competition.
+The film used footage from the actual Stotesbury Regatta, the world's oldest high school rowing competition.
 When she was a competing rower herself Thomas and her high school boat competed at the Henley Royal Regatta.

-For 2016's Equity, Thomas again had story and producer credits in addition to co-starring alongside Breaking Bad’s Anna Gunn.
-Equity was the first female driven Wall Street feature, and was praised for its assertive, female-first take on the traditionally man-heavy financial sector.
+For 2016's Equity, Thomas again had story and producer credits in addition to co-starring alongside Anna Gunn.
+Equity was the first female driven Wall Street feature.
 The 2016 Sundance Film Festival selection was acquired by Sony Pictures Classics.
 Equity was bought by ABC to develop into a pilot with Sarah Executive Producing alongside Amy Pascal.

 Thomas started researching the secret British World War II organization the Special Operations Executive (SOE), and the female agents they employed, whilst she was on the press tour for Equity in 2016, before talking to living relatives of the agents and analyzing the spy files of the agents.
 The resulting 2019 film, A Call to Spy, follows these Special Operations Executive agents who aided in the French Resistance against the Nazi regime and includes real life characters such as Virginia Hall, Vera Atkins, Noor Inayat Khan and Maurice Buckmaster.
 Written, produced and starring Thomas as Virginia Hall, A Call to Spy was directed by Lydia Dean Pilcher.
 The Guardian described a ‘meticulous depiction of female war-time agents’ as Thomas portrays Hall's rise through the spy ranks to being smuggled into the hub of the French resistance in Lyon in Vichy France.
 A Call To Spy was released by IFC Films domestically, and praised by the CIA for its technical accuracy.
 Internationally, Amazon acquired the film as an "Amazon Original" in India.